caocscar/midas-dataset/README.md

 # How to Construct AVI Videos from IVBSS viewer video
 1. Find existing forward video bin file on UMTRI server using the **device and trip id**.
+You will need server access for this step.
 2. Use Mich's `MakeAviFile.exe` Windows executable to convert this customized file to standard AVI file (manual step).
 You will need to install the software first on a Windows machine.
 The program will construct an AVI file from the individual frames in the file with the timestamp you specified in fps.
 3. Query *IndexForward* table in *SpFot* database to find closest `VideoTime` to given timestamps (centiseconds).
+You will need server access for this step.
 4. Find associated `ForwardCount` (frame number).
 5. Subtract offset frame number (assuming it doesn't start at frame 0).
-6. Knowing the fps and the frame number, we can specify the appropriate timeframe in seconds as the offset frame number divided by 10 for the ffmpeg command.
+6. Knowing the fps and the frame number, we can specify the appropriate timeframe in seconds as the offset frame number divided by 10 for the `ffmpeg` command.
+You will need to have `ffmpeg` installed beforehand.

 For example, the following command specifies a window from 779.1 to 783.7 seconds since we know the AVI was created at 10 fps and we are interested in frames 7791 to 7837 (which corresponds to `ForwardCount` 7800 and 7846, respectively).
 `ffmpeg -i Forward_10148_1496.avi -ss 779.1 -to 783.7 -c copy Forward_10148_1496_78180_78650.avi`